Cloud Native PostgreSQL provides a plugin for kubectl to manage a cluster in Kubernetes.

 Once the plugin was installed and deployed, you can start using it like this:

-The status command provides a brief of the current status of your cluster.
+The status command provides an overview of the current status of your

 You can also get a more verbose version of the status by adding --verbose or just -v